-Yes, Another Post About Kate Middleton’s Pregnancy
+Yes, Another Post On Kate Middleton’s Pregnancy

 I really fought myself not to write this post on Kate Middleton’s pregnancy news.
 After all, it has only been ten days that I wrote about her return of Kardashian Kollection clothing items to Kim Kardashian, and I wouldn’t want you to think that this is a royalty gossip blog.